-In addition, the Company announced in August 2003 that it would structure its future term securitization transactions so that they will be treated for financial accounting purposes as borrowings secured by receivables, rather than as sales of receivables.
-The new structure for the warehouse facilities described in the preceding paragraph and the intended future structure of the Company's term securitizations has affected and will affect the way in which the transactions are reported.
-The major effects are these: (i) the finance receivables will be shown as assets of the Company on its balance sheet; (ii) the debt issued in the transactions will be shown as indebtedness of the Company; (iii) cash posted to enhance the credit of the securitization transactions will be shown as "restricted cash" on the Company's balance sheet; (iv) the servicing fee that the Company receives in connection with such receivables will be recorded as a portion of the interest earned on such receivables; (v) the Company will initially and periodically record as expense a provision for estimated credit losses on the receivables; and (vi) the portion of scheduled payments on the receivables representing interest will be recorded as revenue as accrued.
+In addition, the Company announced in August 2003 that it would structure its future term securitization transactions so that they would be treated for financial accounting purposes as borrowings secured by receivables, rather than as sales of receivables.
+The new structure for the warehouse facilities described in the preceding paragraph and the change in structure of the Company's term securitizations has affected and will affect the way in which the transactions are reported.
+The major effects are these: (i) the finance receivables are shown as assets of the Company on its balance sheet; (ii) the debt issued in the transactions is shown as indebtedness of the Company on its balance sheet; (iii) cash deposited to enhance the credit of the securitization transactions is shown as "restricted cash" on the Company's balance sheet; (iv) cash collected from borrowers and other sources related to the receivables prior to making the required payments under the Securitization Agreements is also shown as "Restricted cash" on the Company's balance sheet; (v) the servicing fee that the Company receives in connection with such receivables is recorded as a portion of the interest earned on such receivables in the Company's statements of operations; (vi) the Company has initially and periodically recorded as expense a provision for estimated credit losses on the receivables in the Company's statements of operations; and (vii) the portion of scheduled payments on the receivables representing interest is recorded as revenue as accrued in the Company's statements of operations.

 These changes collectively represent a deferral of revenue and acceleration of expenses, and thus a more conservative approach to accounting for the Company's operations.
-The changes initially will result in the Company's reporting lower earnings than it would report if it were to continue to structure its securitizations to require recognition of gain on sale.
+The changes initially have resulted in the Company reporting lower earnings than it would have reported if it had continued structuring its securitizations to require recognition of gain on sale.